-A Building and Energy Management System (BEMS) and lighting and air conditioning control systems will be installed to achieve efficient energy operation and management.
-Other energy-saving features include the installation of solar panels on the rooftop space, cogeneration systems, highly insulated building materials, highericiency equipment, and LED lighting.
+Reductions of more than 30% have been achieved for the facility's projected primary energy consumption.
+A Building and Energy Management System (BEMS) and lighting and air conditioning control systems were installed for efficient energy operation and management.
+Highly insulated building materials, high-efficiency equipment, and LED lighting enable energy-savings, while cogeneration systems allow energy to be produced and consumed onsite.